tweag/ormolu/DESIGN.md

 True
 ```

-At the time of this writing, formatting this program with `hindent`
+At the time of this writing, formatting this program with Hindent
-produces the same output we would get if the `CPP` directives were
+produces the same output we would get if the CPP directives were
 considered comments:

 ```